Warp!: Original production

 Chicago's Organic Theater Company opened the original play Warp! in 1971.
 Co-author Stuart Gordon in 2002 recalled its original inspiration: "It was three full-length plays that were inspired by Marvel Comics. ...
 Well, we weren't able to get the rights to any of the characters from Marvel, so we created our own.
 But I would say that Warp was very influenced by comic books like Dr. Strange and Thor".
 Billed by the company as "the world's first science fiction epic-adventure play in serial form", it was performed for over a year before moving to Broadway.

 The Chicago cast included John Heard, André De Shields, Cecil O'Neal, J. Pat Miller, and Bruce A. Young.
-The costume designer was first-timer Cookie Gluck, a former art major at the University of Wisconsin who was married to actor O'Neal.
+The costume designer was first-timer Cookie Gluck, a former art student at the University of Wisconsin who was married to actor O'Neal.
 The lighting designer was David K. H. Elliott.

 The Chicago non-profit organization Videopolis videotaped the original production.